kaixindelele/RHER/README.md

 But P-controller is much worse than RHER in tasks with obstacle, because RHER has the ability to adapt to the environment.

-b) And for the tasks of multiple blocks, especially PushTwoOjbect, it is difficult to design a base controller that can push object1 to the specified position and reach the vicinity of object2, but RHER can deal with it.
+b) As for the tasks of multiple blocks, especially DPush, it is difficult to design a base controller that can push object1 to the specified position and reach the vicinity of object2, but RHER can deal with it.

 ## Training process for stack.